How to Register a Birth

 If your baby requires surgical intervention a transfer can be arranged to the appropriate paediatric hospital for treatment.

 A wide range of Support Services are available during this difficult time.

-Click on the following icons for services that provide help and support to the families of preterm babies:
+Click on the following icon for services that provide help and support to the families of preterm babies: